-In 2008, the “Women in academic Medicine - Developing equality and management for career progression” report outlined the reasons why women in medicine are underrepresented in the University sector, particularly at professorial levels.
+In 2008, a BMA report “Women in Academic Medicine - Developing equality and management for career progression” outlined the reasons why women in medicine are underrepresented in the University sector, particularly at professorial levels.

-Following a series of focus groups, a number of issues mirroring those found in the 2008 report were identified in the college.
-In response, the Women in Academic Medicine (WAM) committee was established in 2009 to address issues concerning gender imbalance and to support women in academic medicine.
-In December 2011 the WAM committee expanded to incorporate women in science and became WAMS.
+Following a series of focus groups, a number of issues mirroring those found in the 2008 report were identified in the College of Medical and Dental Sciences.
+In response, the Women in Academic Medicine (WAM) committee was established to address issues concerning gender imbalance and to support women in academic medicine.
+In December 2011 the WAM committee expanded to incorporate women in science.